upperlinecode/intro-to-swift/day-1/xcode-setup.md

 - Download instructions from app store.
 Link here: https://developer.apple.com/xcode/download/

 - To start a new project:
-    -open xcode
+    - open xcode
-    -click on 'get started with a new playground' -name your file, use camelcase eg. IntroSwiftSetup -select ios as platform
+    - click on 'get started with a new playground'
+    - name your file, use camelcase eg. IntroSwiftSetup
+    - select ios as platform
-    -select file location eg. user/development/swift
+    - select file location eg. user/development/swift

 - Discuss the environment that has now been launched.
     -the code editor is in the center.
 This is where you will write your code.